+(b) the instructor does not end up answering the same question multiple times.
 For these reasons, emailed questions will be strongly discouraged, unless they relate to highly personal and idiosyncratic issues.
 Emailed questions may receive the response of "please post this on the blog so it can be answered".
 If you are afraid that your question will give away the answer, please think about how to rephrase it so that it does not give away the answer.
-If this is not possible, then you may e-mail the instructor directly.
+If this is not possible, then you may e-mail the instructional staff directly.

 Office Hours and Appointments.
 Dr. Marsiske has office hours by appointment for extra help.
 Note, though, that these are not intended as a venue for, in essence, re-teaching the course.
-Instructional staff is more than willing to help, but students must first complete these steps before requesting additional assistance:
+Students should complete these steps before requesting additional assistance:

-- Review the blog in case it provides clarification - Re-examine the notes from class - Listen to the accompanying audio. - Read (or re-read) the readings from that week. - Consider watching the associated video, and/or Andy Fields' supplemental notes (http://www.statisticshell.com/apf.html, and then click the "Statistics Hell-P" link) at his website or at the Sage website http://www.sagepub.com/field4e/main.htm, you may need to complete a free registration
+- Review the blog in case it provides clarification - Re-examine the notes from class - Listen to the accompanying audio. - Read (or re-read) the readings from that week. - Consider watching the associated video, and/or Andy Fields' supplemental notes (click the "Statistics Hell-P" link) at his website or at the Sage website, you may need to complete a free registration

 In reviewing the above resources, students are asked to write down specific questions about the material that is causing confusion.
-If you have, in good faith, put in the work to improve your understanding, then the instructor can build on all your preparatory work and really help you over the "humps".
+If you have, in good faith, put in the work to improve your understanding, then the instructional staff can build on all your preparatory work and really help you over the "humps".